Losant/losant-docs/docs/experiences/walkthrough/views/log-in-page.md

-# Part 1 - Log In Page
+# Part 2 - Log In Page

-In the [previous section](/experiences/walkthrough/views/page-layout/) of this walkthrough, you learned how to create a layout.
-This section will cover how to create a log in page that will be rendered in that layout.
+In the [previous part](/experiences/walkthrough/views/page-layout/) of this walkthrough, you learned how to create a layout.
+This part covers how to create a log in page that will be rendered in that layout.
 This page will allow your Experience Users to log in and make authenticated requests to other pages within your experience.

 ![Log In Page Screenshot](/images/experiences/walkthrough/views/log-in-page/screenshot.png "Log In Page Screenshot")